 Take care not to go overboard with thinning the hair since thinning out too much can also lead to poofiness.

 Lupita's updo is all about embracing her natural texture and thickness.
-First, give your hair a boost with Amika's Thicc Volumizing and Thickening Styling Cream ($25).
+First, give your hair a boost with Amika's Thicc Volumizing and Thickening Styling Cream ($15).
 "Brush the hair with a flat bristle brush into a round shape.
 A gold ribbon or any other material like an elastic thread will shape the look and will push the front down to create a Nefertiti shape," McLaren explains.

 Kate Mara left her bob haircut simple with the exception of an accent braid.
 Gather a two-inch section of hair at the hairline and French braid it backward until you reach behind your ear.
 Bobby pin the ends and situate your length so it covers where the braid ends.
 Repeat on the other side of your head with a one-inch French braid.
 To make sure your hard work doesn't go to waste, use OGX's Argan Oil of Morocco Shine & Revitalize Extra Strength Multi-Benefit Hairspray ($9) to set your look.

-Kylie Jenner's look is both sleek and simple.
+Jennifer Hudson's look is both sleek and simple.
 McLaren says that you can add drama to a bob with a very strong part and shine for an updated 1920s look.
 First, create your deep side part and apply a thickening spray.
 "With the parting in place, blow dry the hair using a medium flat brush, giving a little root lift at crown and part," he explains.
 Then, a small flat iron can be used with frizz-fighting spray to finish hair and the ends.
 "Using the flat brush to get that very clean finish, you can also pin the sides back to keep the look clean," he says.

 This beautiful updo is another option that's on the messier side.
 Part your hair down the middle, then apply Moroccanoil's Hydrating Styling Cream ($34) to your strands and use your fingers to comb the hair backward.
 Depending on the length of your short hair, secure the ends with bobby pins at the back of your head or twist into a bun.

 It's safe to say Zendaya can pull off just about any hairstyle—and short, thick hair falls under that statement.
-And Kien Hoang, Oribe director of training and content, told us just how to get it.
-First, layer on Oribe's Gel Sérum Radiance, Magic and Hold ($63), and blow out the hair.
+To get the look, Hoang instructs first layering a gel serum and blowing out hair.
 "When it comes to the hairline, make sure to stretch out the hair with a tail comb for a polished look," he adds.
 Then, create a classic curl set with a two-inch barrel tong.
 Brush out the curls and part your hair to the side before applying a hair oil to ends for shine.

 Shailene Woodley's messy bun is a step up from a traditional messy bun thanks to the accent braids running along her ear.
 Section off a two-inch section of hair at your hairline going back toward your ear.
 Working on the hair you sectioned off, create two one-inch French braids stopping behind your ear.
 Then, bring the remaining hair into a messy bun at the back of your head.
 Seal your style with Bumble and bumble's Spray de Mode Flexible Hold Hairspray ($32).

 Katy Perry's short bob is brought to life with her defined waves.
 Rather than using a curling iron, a hair waver will be your best friend for recreating this hairstyle for thick hair.
-Create a deep side part before using Bed Head's A Wave We Go Adjustable Deep Waver ($40) to give your strands that waved texture.
+Create a deep side part before using Bed Head's A Wave We Go Adjustable Deep Waver ($40) to give your strands that undulating texture.